The Road Less Traveled: Navigating Alzheimer’s Care Challenges

 Diagnosis was not thoroughly communicated to the caregiver or patient

 The lack of information and reports provided to the family during initial appointments was a recurring complaint in all four focus groups.
 The terms Dementia, cognitive impairment, or Alzheimer’s are often never verbalized or discussed after the screening and diagnosis of the caregiver’s patient.
 This resulted in caregivers being confused about the condition of their loved ones and how to proceed with the care.
+Explore the signs and learn when your loved one may need living assistance.

 Follow-up information was missing after the initial appointment

-Another sub-theme that emerged was how after the initial consultations, caregivers were left with questions and in need of further knowledge.
+Another sub-theme that emerged was how, after the initial consultations, caregivers were left with questions and in need of further knowledge.
 All participants who reported this issue agreed that the medical staff did not adequately address basic AD queries.
 The participants were required to look for extra information outside of their regular medical sessions.
 These people specifically mentioned “google searches,” “Internet browsing,” and “specific books on Alzheimer’s and dementia” as resources used.

 Complications With Medication Management